DataDog/documentation/content/en/synthetics/api_tests/icmp_tests.md

 #### Fast retry

 Your test can trigger retries in the case of failed test results.
 By default, the retries are performed 300 milliseconds after the first failed test result.
-You can configure this interval through the [API][12].
+You can configure this interval with the [API][12].

 Location uptime is computed on a per-evaluation basis (whether the last test result before evaluation was up or down).
 The total uptime is computed based on the configured alert conditions.
 Notifications sent are based on the total uptime.